tammyk7/auction-mvc/web/manila-training/week-4/day-2/README.md

 Now that we have routing implemented, let's add code splitting to make our application more performant.

-To utilize code splitting we first have to change our import stastatementstments in our `App.tsx` to use the `lazy` function from React.
+To utilize code splitting we first have to change our import statement in our `App.tsx` to use the `lazy` function from React.

 Old imports: